 Learn more about the Brown School’s programs and the exciting environment of graduate public health and social work education.

-Washington University’s Brown School offers a professional development program designed to serve the needs of those working in nonprofit, human service organizations.
+The Brown School offers a professional development program designed to serve the needs of those working in nonprofit, human service organizations.
 Courses are available to all members of the community, with discounts for Washington University faculty and staff, and recent Brown School graduates.
-Learn more

 The defining characteristic of the School of Engineering & Applied Science is an eagerness to cross boundaries in research and education.
-As a leading engineering school in service to society, our faculty and students develop innovative solutions for the most urgent challenges facing the world — sustainable energy, a cleaner environment, next-generation information technology and improved health care.
+The School of Engineering & Applied Science is a leading engineering school in service to society, and our faculty and students develop innovative solutions for the most urgent challenges facing the world — sustainable energy, a cleaner environment, next-generation information technology and improved health care.
 We work with colleagues in medicine, social work, architecture and the sciences — both on our campus and around the world — to transform our vision of a better world into today’s reality.
 And we prepare students to become leaders in our global and increasingly technological society.
-In short, we create the world of tomorrow…today.
-Learn more

 The Sam Fox School of Design & Visual Arts is a collaboration in architecture, art and design education, dedicated to excellence in learning, creative activity, research and exhibition.

 The Sam Fox School’s tripartite structure allows the school to build on the strengths of each unit and draw on its combined energies and the resources of Washington University to chart innovative directions, create new knowledge, advance the theory and practice of its fields and address the social and environmental challenges of our time.

 An education from the Sam Fox School is aided by its linkage with the Mildred Lane Kemper Art Museum, one of the oldest teaching museums in the country.
 Meaningful and direct interaction with works of art encourages cross-disciplinary exchange, critical thinking, visual literacy and social and intellectual inquiry into connections between art and life.